GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

 ### Create an AWS space

-If you have an application that will eventually become a production service, you should:
+If you have an application that will eventually become a production service, you should create a stand-alone account.

+**Information you will need**
+ > Approval from the relevant section leader/financial delegate
+ > A valid GA Credit Card for step 5.
+ > GA Cost and Activity Codes

 1. Create an [AWS account](https://aws.amazon.com/resources/create-account/):
  * Click on the "Sign Up Now" button - then select the "I am a new user" option.